sourcefrog/conserve/doc/unimplemented/encryption.md

 It is important that the backup client must not trust the archive's assertion whether data should be encrypted or not.
 If a key file option is set and the archive indicates that it is not encrypted, the client should abort.

-### Assessment: Chad and Eve
+### Assessment: chosen-plaintext attacks

+An attacker who can both inject chosen plaintext and observe writes to the archive may be able to determine whether the plaintext is already present in the archive.
+For example, if the attacker injects a 1MB file (which will be written as a single block) and observes that no new large blocks are written, then they can infer that an identical block was already present at some point in the archive.
+(It does not necessarily prove that the content is present in the most recent tree, only that the block was still present.)

-If Chad collaborates with Eve, they may be able to probe whether certain content is already present in the archive by looking for signs of deduplication.
-This is considered acceptable because tree-wide deduplication is desirable, and because the combination of limited control on the source filesystem with observation of the backup directory seems somewhat unlikely.
+In this draft design, this is considered acceptable because tree-wide deduplication is desirable, and because the combination of limited control on the source filesystem with observation of the backup directory seems somewhat unlikely.

-Chad's and Eve's ability to guess at collisions has some practical bounds: backups occur on some schedule (e.g. hourly) which rate-limits their guesses.
-They can generally only observe matches at the granularity of entire blocks on the order of one megabyte, which limits byte-at-a-time guessing.
+The attacker's ability to guess at collisions has some practical bounds: backups occur on some schedule (e.g. hourly) which rate-limits their guesses.

-Chad and Eve can also observe changing block sizes which may allow CRIME-like attacks.
-For example if the tree contains only two small files, and Chad controls one of them, Chad can guess at content from the other, and then Eve can observe the changing block sizes on various guesses to see if Chad has guessed correctly.
-(This attack is made more difficult by the fact that on later backups, the unknown file will not be rewritten into a new block unless it is changed.)

-This attack is, for now, accepted as unlikely due to the combination of Chad and Eve, and the apparent need for a simple file tree to make it practical.
+They can generally only observe matches at the granularity of entire blocks, which limits their ability to do byte-at-a-time guessing.
+Typically blocks are fairly large and hold multiple files, but in some cases Conserve will emit only small data blocks, most obviously when only one small file has changed, but also when changes have to be flushed out to finalize an index block.

+The most favorable case for an attacker is if they're trying to guess whether a particular single-byte file is present, and they can inject new single-byte files into an otherwise-quiescent archive.
+The simplest attack is to guess one file at a time, in which case they will likely find the answer after 255 guesses.
+Potentially the attacker could make multiple guesses per backup cycle, but they then face the risk that their small files will be combined into a single larger block, yielding inconclusive results.

+Interestingly, this attack can  only be done once per archive, since after each byte is guessed it will then be present in the blockdir and future guesses will give no signal.
+(At least, this is true unless/until the  versions containing earlier guesses expire.)

+This brute force guessing attack seems infeasible for bytes of nontrivial length, especially considering that guesses are rate-limited by the backup cycle.

+If, as is planned, small files are stored inline in the index then this attack becomes infeasible for any file small enough to make guessing even remotely feasible.

+If blocks were compressed, it might be possible for an attacker to inject a series of chosen plaintexts and gradually measure whether they compress well against other files nearby in the tree.
+Because compression is disabled in encrypted archives the attacker is limited to guessing at whether whole blocks are present, which seems much less tractable.